-The computer will then give a list of the program on the screen for you to check.
+The computer will then give a listing of the program on the screen for you to cheek.
 If you discover that you have made an error, for example that you have got something wrong in line 20, then it is easy to correct the error.
 There are two ways of correcting major errors:

-1 Retype the whole line

-2 Use the screen editor
+- Retype the whole line. - Use the screen editor.